vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

       <figcaption aria-hidden="true">Example message flow of COPY FROM LOCAL FILE</figcaption>
  </figure>

 - In *copy-local-stdin* mode, the backend sends a [CopyInResponse](#copyinresponse-g) message to the frontend to ask for data.
-Same as in *copy-local-file* mode, the frontend should send zero or more [#verifyfiles-fkilink") messages, forming a stream of input data, and a [EndOfBatchRequest](#endofbatchrequest-j) message and then receive zero or more [WriteFile](F#copy-operations_/_Back_End_Protocol#En#copy-local-modede, there will be no incoming message until the frontend send a [CopyDone](#copydone-c) message to end this STDIN loading.
+Same as in *copy-local-file* mode, the frontend should send zero or more [CopyData](#copydata-d) messages, forming a stream of input data, and a [EndOfBatchRequest](#endofbatchrequest-j) message and then receive zero or more [WriteFile](#writefile-o) messages and an [EndOfBatchRequest](#endofbatchrequest-j) message.
+In this mode, there will be no incoming message until the frontend send a [CopyDone](#copydone-c) message to end this STDIN loading.

 <figure>
   <img src="/images/data-protocols-formats/frontent-backend/CopyLocalStdin_Msg_flow.png"